 Consulting Offer Negotiation: What's Fixed, What's Negotiable, and How to Ask (2026)

-MBB base salaries are fixed, but signing bonuses, start dates, and entry levels are negotiable.
-Learn exactly what to ask for, how to frame it, and what not to do when negotiating a consulting offer.On this page
+MBB base salaries are usually fixed, but signing bonuses, start dates, and entry levels can be negotiable.
+Learn what to ask for and how to frame it.

 The consulting offer arrives.
 You've survived 5+ rounds, passed case after case, and finally have the letter you've been working toward.
 Now what?

-Most candidates accept whatever's in the envelope.
-A few negotiate—and almost all of them get something extra.
+Most candidates accept whatever is in the envelope.
+Some negotiate professionally and improve a component such as signing bonus, start date, or relocation support.
 Here's how the economics of consulting offer negotiation actually work.

 What MBB Compensation Looks Like in 2026